kaytwang/cloud-computing-assignment2/CC_assign2/README.md

   - Boto file for instance creation
   - Ansible file for cluster deployment
   - CouchDB API
-  - Part of Data Harvester
+  - Part of the Data Harvester
-  - Part of Data processor
+  - Part of the Data processor
-  - Part of Web Server document updater
+  - Part of the Web Server document updater

 Main files Description